Ray Bourque: Colorado Avalanche (2000–2001)

+Bourque was traded from Boston Bruins to the Colorado Avalanche on March 6, 2000.
 Although Bourque played just one-and-a-half seasons with the Avalanche, he proved to be a force both on the ice and in the locker room.
-In 2000, he helped the struggling Avalanche improve their form and capture their division.
+Bourque became teammates with goaltender Patrick Roy, who as a previous member of the Montreal Canadiens had frequent playoff encounters with Bourque's Boston Bruins.
+In the remainder of the 1999-2000 season, Bourque helped the struggling Avalanche improve their form and capture their division.
 During the playoffs, they advanced to the conference finals, where they lost to the Dallas Stars in a hard-fought series.
 Bourque hit the post in the last minutes of Game 7, which would have tied the game after his team rallied from a 3–0 deficit in the third period to 3–2.

-Bourque returned to the Avs for the 2000–01 season and was named as an alternate captain.
-He led all Colorado defencemen in scoring and formed a solid defensive pairing with Adam Foote and Rob Blake, the latter of whom the Avs received from the Los Angeles Kings in a trade.
+Bourque returned to the Avalanche for the 2000–01 season and was named as an alternate captain.
+He led all Colorado defencemen in scoring with 7 goals and 52 assists in 80 games, and formed a solid defensive pairing with Adam Foote and Rob Blake, the latter of whom the Avs received from the Los Angeles Kings in a trade.
 Bourque was named to the post-season First All-Star team, finishing as runner-up to the Detroit Red Wings' Nicklas Lidström for the Norris Trophy.

-The Avalanche advanced all the way to the Stanley Cup Final, where Bourque scored the game-winning goal in Game 3 against the New Jersey Devils.
-Colorado took the series in seven games to win their second Stanley Cup.
+The Avalanche advanced all the way to the Stanley Cup Final, against the defending Cup holders, the New Jersey Devils.
+Bourque scored the game-winning goal in game three.
+After the Avalanche lost game five at home which led them trailing the series 3-2, Bourque flew in his relatives for game six in New Jersey, which the Avalanche won 4-0 to even the series.
+The Avalanche then won game seven at home with a score of 3-1 to capture their second Stanley Cup in franchise history.
 During the post-game presentation that followed the Avalanche's victory in the decisive seventh game, team captain Joe Sakic broke with tradition and gave the Cup to Bourque so he could skate with it first.
 Colorado goaltender Patrick Roy, whose fourth championship had come the same day as Bourque's first, said of the Stanley Cup and his teammate, "A name was missing from that [Cup], and today it is back to normal."
 Bourque had waited longer to win his first Cup than any other Cup-winning player had in the 108-year history of the Stanley Cup, having played 1,612 regular season and 214 playoff games before winning the ultimate prize.